-Charges for IV sedation and local anesthesia administered by the provider performing the procedure, and/or nursing personnel, is not separately reimbursable and is included as part of the Operating Room ("OR") time/procedure reimbursement.
-Medications used for IV sedation and local anesthesia are separately reimbursable.
+Charges for IV sedation and local anesthesia administered by the provider performing the procedure, and/or nursing personnel, are not separately reimbursable and are included as part of the Operating Room ("OR") time/procedure reimbursement.
+Charges for medications/drugs used for sedation and local anesthesia are separately reimbursable.